t60r/Arch-VM-Installer/README.md

 2.  `wget http://7.ly/prechroot`
 3.  `source prechroot` and keep an eye out for the occasional need for input
 4. Follow the instructions, and look at the prompts.
+4.5 Keep your fingers crossed...as this is still in development.
 5. See the MIT License

 #MIT License